logikal-io/stormware/README.rst

 --------------
 Note that you will need to execute the following steps to be able to run the test suite locally:

-1. Download the ``Stormware`` OAuth 2.0 client credentials file from the `Cloud Console
+1. Download the ``Stormware`` OAuth 2.0 client credentials file from `Google Cloud Console
    <https://console.cloud.google.com/apis/credentials>`_ in the ``Stormware`` project and save it
    at ``~/.config/gcloud/client_credentials/``
 2. Authenticate using `gcpl